 At the highest level, an asset protection plan includes the use of more sophisticated tools such as trusts to actually separate assets and entities not only within the business but also from the individual owner of the business.
 Complex asset protection plans also commonly involve the use of tools and entities in other jurisdictions to maximize the legal protections available.
 These plans can get quite complex but also offer the most comprehensive protection for business owners and their families.

 After you have selected the plan that you feel best meets your needs and protects your interests, it’s time to implement that plan.
-David will assist you in creating the necessary entities and structures, including all appropriate documentation, to execute the plan you selected.
+Bryan will assist you in creating the necessary entities and structures, including all appropriate documentation, to execute the plan you selected.
 This includes everything from governing documents to contracts to documenting the transfer of assets as dictated by the plan.